BeaglePilot/beaglepilot/reports/report_victor.md

 Things to fix/Questions for the meeting:
     ok - "height" messages?.
 Seem to be bad baro stuff. "set altreadout 0" can do it.
-Put it in the startup script ok - Why when recompiling it takes so much?
-Seems like compiles everything once again.
-NTP timing issue.
-Also check /usr/bin/rdate 192.168.2.15 ok - Why when recompiling ArduPilot/ArduPlane the .elf is not updated?
-Furthermore it takes as much as compiling from a clean status.
-NTP issue
-    - Discuss PERF results
-    ok - What's the best way of inverting the y axis?.
-AHRS_ORIENTATION param ok - Attitude interpretation? start changing http://uav.tridgell.net/BBB/spi_changes.patch Correct SPI http://uav.tridgell.net/BBB/spi_changes.patch.
-Rebased here https://github.com/tridge/ardupilot/commits/bbb-wip
+Put it in the startup script ok - Attitude interpretation? start changing http://uav.tridgell.net/BBB/spi_changes.patch
-        IMPORTANT to change the dts as well.
-New pins
     - For some reason ArduCopter stops when MAVLink is stopped, why?
-    - APM PreARM: RC Not Calibrated (message got when arm throttle) ok - change loop to 200 ok - gaccel, ggyro for plotting on Linux the gyros and accel.
+    - APM PreARM: RC Not Calibrated (message got when arm throttle) ok - change loop to 200
+    - gaccel, ggyro for plotting on Linux the gyros and accel. where?